Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 Historical Note:

-In an abstract by David Deacon, he gives a description of the Huntington’s green & gold Dining Room, which could possibly be describing the Huntington’s State Dining-Room.
-Mr. Deacon states, it “was furnished simply with one eighteen foot ( 18 ft.) oblong table in oak, carved to match the woodwork, a twelve-foot side table of marble & gilded bronze, a serving table, two armchairs & ten chairs, all in oak with upholstery of green & gold silk velour.
+In an abstract by David Deacon, he gives a description of the Collis P. Huntington’s green & gold Dining-Room.
+Which could possibly be describing the Huntington’s State Dining-Room.
+Mr. Deacon states, it “was furnished simply with one eighteen foot ( 18 ft.) oblong table in oak, carved to match the woodwork, a twelve-foot side table of marble & gilded bronze, a serving table, two armchairs, & ten chairs, all in oak with upholstery of green & gold silk velour.
 With curtains to match the upholstery…”

-In viewing the photograph of the C. P. Huntington’s New York Mansions’, described as the “State Dining-Room”, there is nothing simple about it.
-Mr. Deacon describes it the Huntington State Dining room in the Architectural Record Magazine 1903, much of the mystery of the Huntington’s New York mansion is revealed.
+Nancy’s Note: In viewing the photograph of the C. P. Huntington’s New York Mansion’s described as the “State Dining-Room”, there is nothing simple about this room.
+Mr. Deacon describes it the Huntington State Dining-Room in the Architectural Record Magazine 1903, much of the mystery of the Huntington’s New York mansion is revealed.

-There are 3 black & white photographs in existence that captured the magnificence of the Huntingtons’ 5th Avenue residence; one photo of “State Dining-Room”, one photo of the private or family dining room, & one photo of elegant furnished Louis XV Drawing Room (Angels).
+There are these 3 black & white photographs in existence that captured the magnificence of the Huntingtons’ 5th Avenue residence; one photo of “State Dining-Room”, one photo of the private or family dining-room, & one photo of elegant furnished Mrs. Huntington’s Louis XV Drawing-Room (Angels).

-There were two dining rooms in the Huntington mansion, there was nothing simple about either one of these European castle-like rooms.
-The “State Dining-Room”, looks like a room in a castle, rising up 3-stories high with curved wood Italian-looking paneling, carved round ceilings with beautiful gilt accents.
+There were two Dining-rooms in the Huntington Mansion located at No. 2 57th St. & 5th Ave.
+NYC.
+There was nothing simple about either one of these European castle-like rooms.
+The “State Dining-Room”, looks like a room in a castle, rising up 3-stories high with stunning Italian-hand-carved wood paneling, curved round ceilings with beautiful gilt accents.
+We know there was a magnificent mural painted on the ceiling.

 There were elegant French Louis XIV dining chairs in a Versailles design, elegant French velvet back [green], & velvet seats, & gilt gold carved legs.
 In this State dining-room, also called the “East Salon” was a large room with a massive fireplace in the center of the long room.
 A gilded framed painting hung over the fireplace.
 The artist of this painting is unknown; the painting was of an elegant women arranging a large floral arrangement with a child looking on, sitting in a chair.
-All the landscape & interior paintings in the Huntington state dining-room surrounding the gilt fireplace were hung salon-style along the rectangular room.
+All the landscape & interior paintings in the Huntington State Dining-room surrounding the gilt fireplace.
+These paintings were hung salon-style along the rectangular room.
 A gigantic wide dining room table fit about 18-24 people.

 Bibliography: